Training for climbing should be hard but not difficult

 Training is not so hard.
 That sounds good.

 Keep that motivation up by not taking climbing too seriously and remembering to have fun.

 You don’t need fancy equipment to get strong - one shouldn’t make training too difficult.

 It’s tempting to train only power but that's often not the right focus to get the best results.
 Paying attention to the tactics and focusing on technique might give much better results.

 Want to know more about Dicki’s training methods?
 Check out the awesome Gimme Kraft website.
 Or you want to book a coaching with him?
 Feel free to contact them directly at coaches at kraftfactory.de

 Eager to get that strength in use outdoors?
-Get a free trial to all the topos and join the community of tens of thousands of climbers by signing up here!
+Get a free trial to hundreds of guidebooks and join the community of tens of thousands of climbers by signing up here for free!

 Text by Hanna Vartia, who's working as a marketing manager @27 Crags and prefers her rock 5 meters high.